2002 Malaysian Grand Prix: Background

 Following the Australian Grand Prix on 3 March, six teams held in-season testing sessions at various European racing courses ahead of the Malaysian Grand Prix.
 Luciano Burti, Ferrari's test driver, spent four days testing mechanical components and Bridgestone tyres on a F2001 chassis at Italy's Fiorano Circuit.
 Williams and Renault spent three days at Northamptonshire's Silverstone Circuit, joined by British American Racing (BAR) concentrating on aerodynamic and engine development on the second and third days.
 Toyota conducted a two-day test of electrical and mechanical components on its TF102 car with test driver Stéphane Sarrazin at Circuit Paul Ricard in Southern France, while Jean Alesi spent three days at the same track testing Michelin tyres in a McLaren MP4-16B car.
 The Arrows, Jaguar, Jordan, Minardi and Sauber teams did not test.

-Ferrari has won all three Formula One races at Sepang since its debut in 1999.
+Ferrari had won all three Formula One races at Sepang since its debut in 1999.
 Michael Schumacher, the pre-race favourite with most bookmakers, stated he was confident of winning the race after finishing first in Australia with a year-old car.
 Montoya said coming second in Australia helped him cement "a good start to the season" for himself, adding he was taking a step-by-step approach, "I'm not going to rush into things.
 Our target is to improve on last year's position and of course to be more consistent" after retiring in Sepang the previous year.
 His teammate Ralf Schumacher encouraged drivers to take extra precautions to avoid a multi-car accident, as seen on the first lap in Australia.
 He planned to prevent his brother from winning in Malaysia again and hoped for no monsoons.
 Renault's Jenson Button was more optimistic, reckoning he could secure a podium result.